 Pros – You can find great deals

-Cons – You need quite some time to do the search and you might get inaccurate information.
+Cons – You need quite some time to search and you might get inaccurate information.

 Direct booking – Walk-in

 It can be more convenient to find special deals if you walk into the car rental office (just not at the airport).
 However, you might want to avoid doing it during the Easter holiday or summer, when you don’t want to risk finding yourself without a car and your itinerary plans completely spoiled.